• Skip to primary navigation

 Notes

 There are 2 methods for making shrubs, hot and cold.
 I used cold and that is what most purists use.
 To do this, put fresh fruit and granulated sugar in a bowl, and let it sit in the fridge overnight.
-The sugar should draw the liquid out of the fruit and turn it into a syrup.
+The sugar should draw the liquid out of the fruit and turn it into syrup.
 Now all you need to do is get rid of the chunks and mix in some vinegar, and you have yourself a shrub!

 The other method is to cook over a cooktop.
 Put all the ingredients in a pan and cook over medium heat until everything is broken down.
 Strain the liquid into a jar, and again let it sit in the fridge overnight.

 When making this drink, make sure your fruit is ripe.
-This is really important as the flavor will depend on the ripeness of the fruit.
+This is important as the flavor will depend on the ripeness of the fruit.

 These shrubs will hold for a while, you can store them in the fridge for up to a month.
 You can also store it in the pantry, but I prefer the fridge.